LeoQK/Manual/README.md

 * Clear guidelines on how gaming skills can be transferred to real-world problems
 * Best practices for the presentation and assessment of gaming skills in interviews

-With Mapcontrol, we aim to build these tools.
+With Mapcontrol, we aim to build these tools and empower gaming for enterprise.